-This pecan pie fudge uses smooth pecan butter, crispy pecans, and just enough sea salt to cut the intense sweetness of the honey and bring out the buttery pecan goodness.
-This fudge is held together by boiling for a few minutes on the stove, then chilling in the fridge before being cut into pieces.
+This pecan pie candy uses smooth pecan butter, crispy pecans, and just enough sea salt to cut the intense sweetness of the honey and bring out the buttery pecan goodness.
+This candy is held together by boiling for a few minutes on the stove, then chilling in the fridge before being cut into pieces.

 You can easily make your own pecan butter if you have a food processor, or you can purchase smooth pecan butter here.

 During the holidays I soak and dehydrate 2 pounds of pecans at a time, and use in pecan pie, sprinkle in salads and stuffings, and enjoy on their own.
 When we soak pecans (or any nut) in salt water, we break down the phytic acid that is bound to the minerals in nuts and seeds, and we’re better able to absorb the nutrients of these delicious nuts.
 After we soak them overnight in salt water, we dehydrate them in a food dehydrator overnight, which results in nuts that no longer contain the subtle bitterness, and now are lighter in texture and contain a delicate salty taste.
 You can read more about this process here.